 4. Research car sharing

 To find out if using a rideshare service makes more sense than buying a car, track your mileage for a week.
-Include everything from going to the grocery store, commuting to a part-time job, or hanging out with friends.
+Include everything from going to the grocery store to commuting to a job and hanging out with friends.
 Then, use the Uber or Lyft app to get a ride quote for each trip.

-For example, if you commute to work five days a week and it costs $20 round trip, you would spend $400 a month on rideshare services.
-If you can find a cheap car, you could buy one with a much smaller monthly fee, even with the cost of insurance.
+For example, if you commute to work five days a week and pay $20 round-trip, you would spend $400 a month on rideshare services.
+You may also look into carpooling options, like Waze Carpool.
+It’s an app that connects you to people with a similar daily route as yours.

 Buying a car when you’re in school

 Deciding to buy a car while still in school is a huge decision.
 A car may be the largest expense you face at this point in your life.
 That’s why it’s important to run numbers, consider options and think ahead: The right car for you now may not be the right car for you in a few years.
 And while a student car loan may get you the money you need now, it may end up costing you thousands of dollars of interest you could have avoided.

 Anna Davies contributed to this report.